EMU DSpace Data Policy

 The digital archive EMU DSpace collects, maintains, and provides access to the research outputs created by members of the Estonian University of Life Sciences or related to the responsibilities of the Estonian University of Life Sciences subject areas to support the competitiveness of the university and the development of a knowledge-based society.

-The digital archive is managed by the Library of Estonian University of Life Sciences.
+The digital archive is managed by the Library of the Estonian University of Life Sciences.

 1. Data summary

 Software.
-EMU DSpace is powered by the Dspace (version 6.3) platform.
+EMU DSpace is powered by the DSpace version 7.6.1 platform.

 Content.
 EMU DSpace stores files of research publications and research datasets, along with accompanying metadata.
-Individual archive users who decide to save their research at EMU DSpace must provide files and metadata.
-The metadata is stored in Dublin Core format, the publication, and data files in formats chosen by the persons depositing them (all file formats are accepted).
-The total size of the data stored in EMU DSpace is not limited.
+The metadata is stored in Dublin Core format, and the publication and data files are in formats chosen by the persons depositing them (all file formats are accepted).
+The total size of the data stored in EMU Dspace is not limited.

 Users.
-EMU DSpace is openly available for download and re-use with no restrictions to everyone unless the files are exceptionally closed, restricted, or embargoed.
-EMU DSpace does not track, collect or retain personal information from users, except as otherwise provided in the digital archive.
-EMU DSpace collects, stores, and analyzes non-personal information about its users, such as IP addresses and cookies, and log files.
+EMU DSpace is openly available for download and re-use with no restrictions or embargo if there are no other licenses with restrictions or closed access.
+EMU DSpace does not track, collect, or retain personal information from users, except as otherwise provided in the digital archive.
+EMU DSpace collects, stores, and analyzes non-personal information about its users, such as IP addresses, cookies and log files.

-The data that populates EMU DSpace may be of interest to everyone interested in research outputs.
+The data that populate EMU DSpace may be of interest to everyone interested in research outputs.

 2. FAIR data

 2.1.
 Findable data.
-Access to EMU DSpace content is provided through the user interface and standard APIs.
-EMU DSpace mints (produce for the first time) DOIs via DataCite for deposited research outputs and thus metadata is also discoverable through DataCite's APIs (Application Programming Interface).
-Once a publication or dataset is published and assigned a DOI it will not be removed from the repository and DOI remains publicly available.
-The metadata is discoverable thanks to standardized metadata-export format DublinCore.
+Access to EMU DSpace content is provided through the user interface and through standard APIs (Application Programming Interface).
+EMU DSpace mints (produce for the first time) DOIs via DataCite for deposited research outputs and thus metadata is also discoverable through DataCite's APIs.
+If a publication or dataset has been assigned a DOI (Digital Object Identifier), the data will not be removed from the repository, and the assigned DOI will remain publicly accessible.
+The metadata is discoverable thanks to the standardized metadata export format DublinCore.

 2.4.
 Re-usable data.
 The metadata of EMU DSpace records can be downloaded and used without any restrictions.
-The files are licensed by the precise choice of their depositors: ranging from being openly available on a Creative Commons or other licenses.
-Since all intellectual property rights lie with the data producers (depositors), EMU DSpace must respect these choices.
+Depending on the depositors' decisions, publications and datasets are licensed under Creative Commons or other licenses that specify usage conditions.
+Since all intellectual property rights belong to the data creators, EMU DSpace must respect these rights as a data repository.

 3. Resources and responsibilities